rupeshtr78/wol-proxy/README.md

 # Remote Wake-on-LAN (WoL) Proxy Server

-This repository contains a Rust-based application designed to remotely wake up your server using the Wake-on-LAN (WoL) protocol.
+Application to remotely wake up your home server using the Wake-on-LAN (WoL) protocol.
 The application acts as a proxy that listens for HTTP requests and sends the wol magic packet to wake up your server.
 Wrote this to remote wake my plex music server while I am on the road.
 (Need portforwarding on your router)

 Mobile --> Router --> Wol Proxy --> Server